Hardness of busy beaver value BB(15): Fifteen states, two symbols Turing machine

 Turing machines with two symbols can be challenging to reason about and prove correctness of for two reasons: (1) the tape is a difficult-to-read stream of bits and (2) simple algorithmic concepts need to be distributed across multiple states (because of the low number of symbols).
 We took the approach of first designing $\Mf$ (Figure~\ref{fig:four}, relatively easy to understand), and then designing $\Mt$ to simulate $\Mf$.
 (With the caveat that both machines have a few program-size optimisations.)

 In order to avoid confusion, $\Mt$ uses alphabet $\{a,b\}$ (with $b$ blank) which is distinct to that of \Mf.
-In Lemma~\ref{lem:sim} we prove that \Mt \textit{simulates} \Mf, via a tight notion of simulation given in Definition~\ref{def:sim} and the Lemma statement.
+In Lemma~\ref{lem:sim} we prove that \Mt \textit{simulates} \Mf, via a tight notion of simulation given in Definition~\ref{def:sim} and the Lemma statement; with only a linear time overhead.
 Symbols of \Mf are encoded by those of \Mt using the encoding function $E: \{\#,0,1,2\} \to \{a,b\}^2$ defined by $E(\#) = bb$, $E(0) = ba$, $E(1) = ab$, $E(2) = aa$.
 Intuitively, the 15 states of $M_{15,2}$ are partitioned into $5$ sets: the idea is that each of the five states of $\Mf$ is simulated by one of the five corresponding {\em column of states} in Figure~\ref{fig:two}.

 The naming convention for states in $M_{15,2}$ is as follows: for each state of \Mf, there is a state with the same name in \Mt, followed by {\bf\_sim} (short for `simulate'), that is responsible for initiating the behaviour of the corresponding state in \Mf.
 Then, from each {\bf\_sim} state in $M_{15,2}$ control moves to one of two new states, suffixed by {\bf \_a} and {\bf \_b}, after reading symbol $a$ or symbol $b$.
 At the next step, two consecutive letters have been read and $M_{15,2}$ knows which of the $4$ possible cases of the encoding function $E$ it is considering and has sufficient information to simulate one step of $M_{5,4}$.
 However, in many cases, for program-size efficiency reasons, \Mt makes a decision before it has read both symbols of the encoding.